cerebral/cerebral/docs/api/universalapp.md

 ### runSequence

-If you need to update the state of the controller you can run a signal execution for doing so:
+If you need to update the state of the controller you can run a sequence execution for doing so:

 ```js
 import { UniversalApp } from 'cerebral'